ATTENTION: This job expired Sep. 7, 2013 and is no longer linked from the job list.

 Term of Appointment:

-Ideally we would like Research Assistants to start at the end of June and request a minimum stay of 3 months providing a one month probation period is passed, after which a longer stay can be discussed.
+Ideally we would like Research Assistants to start immediately and request a minimum stay of 3 months providing a one month probation period is passed, after which a longer stay can be discussed.
 Please indicate your availability on your application.

 To apply for the position or for further details please contact Leah Findlay at firstname.lastname@example.org.
 Please include a brief cover letter and CV.
 Applications will be accepted until positions are filled.